sdss/sdssdb/docs/sphinx/intro.rst

 Introduction to sdssdb
 ===============================

 ``sdssdb`` provides general utilities and functionality for connecting to all SDSS databases.
 For now, ``sdssdb`` supports two Python ORM libraries for mapping between database tables and Python classess:  `Peewee <http://docs.peewee-orm.com/en/latest/>`_ and `SQLAlchemy <https://www.sqlalchemy.org/>`_.
-The package hiearchy is organized as:

-* mapping library
-    * database name
-        * schema modelclass .py file

 Supported Databases and Schema/Models